Carpenter snaps out of slump as Cards sweep Rockies, 11-4

 Antonio Senzatela (8-8) was roughed up for six runs and five hits over 1 2/3 innings in his return from the minors.

-Carpenter snapped a 4-for-29 skid with a 3-for-4 performance.
-He reached base four times, including his solo homer in the third that pushed the lead to 7-2.
+Dexter Fowler added a two-run double in the fifth and drove in three runs.

-Fowler added a two-run double in the fifth.
+St. Louis, which is a season-high 13 games over .500 at 71-58, erased an early 2-0 deficit.
+Edman broke a 2-all tie with a two-run double.
+Paul Goldschmidt followed with a two-run single as the Cardinals sent 12 batters to the plate in the second.

-St. Louis, which is a season-high 13 games over .500 at 71-58, scored six times in the second.
-Tommy Edman, who had three hits, broke a 2-all tie with a two-run double.
-Paul Goldschmidt followed with a two-run single as the Cardinals sent 12 batters to the plate.
+It was the first four-game sweep of the season for the Cardinals.

-Arenado, who had three hits, hit his 33rd homer in the fifth.
+Arenado, who had three hits, launched his 33rd homer in the fifth.
 It was his 100th RBI, giving him five successive seasons of 100 or more.

 Colorado is an NL-worst 18-39 since June 21.